Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 What Does 30-30-3 Mean?

 The 30-30-3 method is easy to remember because each number has a specific job.
-Protein helps with fullness and muscle support, fiber helps feed beneficial gut bacteria and supports regular bowel movements, and probiotic-rich foods add live microorganisms that may benefit the gut depending on the food, strain, and person.
+Protein helps with fullness and muscle support.
+Fiber helps feed beneficial gut bacteria and supports regular bowel movements.
+Probiotic-rich foods add live microorganisms that may benefit the gut depending on the food, strain, serving size, and person.

 Part of the Rule What It Means Why It May Help Simple Examples